Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 What makes people want to revisit Japan?

-Komatsu: When we asked those with a desire to revisit what they expect from Japan, "Food" ranked first.
+Komatsu: When we asked those intending to revisit what they expect from Japan, "Food" ranked first.
 "Unique culture" followed closely in second place.
 Next came "Natural landscapes not found elsewhere."
-"Coexistence of modernity and tradition" and "Cleanliness unmatched by other countries" also ranked highly.
-This clearly shows that people come to Japan to experience its uniqueness in food and culture.
+"Coexistence of modernity and tradition" and "Cleanliness not found elsewhere" also ranked highly.
+This shows visitors come to experience Japan's uniqueness in food and culture.

-Now, regarding the 【Trigger】—what prompted their visit to Japan?
+Now, regarding the 【trigger】—what prompted their visit to Japan?
 As commonly noted in media, the impact of the weak yen is evident.
 However, even more strongly, "Having visited Japan before and wanting to go again" stands out.
 The desire to return due to a positive experience is high across all regions.
-Furthermore, triggers like "Liking Japanese products" and " " or "Wanting to eat Japanese cuisine back home" also show high numerical values.
+Furthermore, triggers like "Liking Japanese products" or "Wanting to eat Japanese cuisine back home" also scored highly.

 What do you want to do in Japan?

 Komatsu: Regarding the third perspective, [Interest].
-Here are the responses to the question, "What would you pay to experience when visiting Japan?"
-Overall, "down-to-earth Japanese restaurants" and "farm stays" rank high.
+These are the responses to the question, "What would you pay to experience when you come to Japan?"
+Looking at the overall results, "down-to-earth Japanese restaurants" and "farm stays" rank high.
 There's also interest in riding the "Shinkansen" and visiting "high-end Japanese restaurants," showing a mix of both accessible and upscale experiences.
 "Purchasing traditional crafts" is also included.

-Looking deeper, we see that alongside "down-to-earth Japanese restaurants," "izakaya" (Japanese pubs) were also chosen, and alongside "Shinkansen," "taxi" was selected.
+Looking deeper, we see that beyond "down-to-earth Japanese restaurants," "izakaya" (Japanese pubs) were also chosen, and alongside the "Shinkansen," "taxis" were selected.
 This shows that dining and transportation are sought across several layers.

 Barriers to Visiting Regional Areas

-Komatsu: The fourth factor is [Regional Areas].
-When examining prefectural recognition over time, the top five rankings actually shift, but the prefectures themselves remain consistently the same.
-The same prefectures fluctuate in rank but remain established.
-Positions 6 to 10 also show little change, indicating that regional options still lack significant breadth.
+Komatsu: The fourth factor is [regional areas].
+When examining prefectural recognition over time, the top five rankings actually fluctuate, but the prefectures themselves remain consistently the same.
+The same prefectures fluctuate in the rankings but remain established.
+The rankings from sixth to tenth also show little change, indicating that when it comes to regional areas, the range of options available is still quite limited.

 Analyzing barriers to regional tourism, the clear conclusion is "lack of awareness."
 Some people simply don't know what kind of tourist destinations exist there.
-Others lack information on what activities are available in that region or don't understand how to get there or the transportation networks.
+Others lack information about what activities are available in that region or don't know how to get there or the transportation network.

-However, the highest-ranked concern by category is "anxiety about language barriers in communication."
-Language concerns can be seen as one barrier to regional tourism.
+However, the highest-ranked concern by category is "anxiety about communication due to language barriers."
+Language concerns can be seen as one of the barriers to regional tourism.

-Komatsu: Finally, we have [Japanese Cuisine].
-There were regional differences in the frequency of eating Japanese food.
-In East Asia and Southeast Asia, eating out and takeout/delivery were common, while home cooking was less frequent compared to those.
-For Europe, America, and Australia, the overall frequency was lower than those two regions, and there wasn't much difference between eating out, takeout/delivery, and home cooking.
+Komatsu: Finally, we have 【Japanese Cuisine】.
+The frequency of eating Japanese food varied by region.
+In East Asia and Southeast Asia, eating out and takeout/delivery were common, while home cooking was less frequent compared to those options.
+For Europe, America, and Australia, the overall frequency was lower than in those two regions, and there wasn't much difference between eating out, takeout/delivery, and home cooking.

 *Regarding the definition of consumption situations